UF4007/ioManager/README.md

 # ioManager

-### Close to the speed of native C++ coroutines, more than 10M coroutines per second switch speed supported.
+### Close to the speed of native C++ coroutines, more than 100M coroutines per second switch speed supported in single thread.

 ### A clear data protocol stream processing solution is provided.